German police: 8 dead in Jehovah’s Witnesses hall shooting

 Student Laura Bauch, who lives nearby, said there were around four periods of shooting, German news agency dpa reported.
 “There were always several shots in these periods, roughly at intervals of 20 seconds to a minute,” she said.

-She said she looked out her window and saw a person running from the ground floor to the second floor of the Jehovah’s Witnesses hall.
+Bauch said she looked out her window and saw a person running from the ground floor to the second floor of the Jehovah’s Witnesses hall.

 Gregor Miesbach, who lives within sight of the building, was alerted by the sound of shots and filmed a figure entering the building through a window.
 Shots can then be heard from inside.
-The figure later apparently emerges from the hall, is seen in the courtyard and then fires more shots inside.
+The figure later apparently emerges from the hall, is seen in the courtyard and then fires more shots through a first floor window before the lights inside the room go out.

 Miesbach told German television news agency NonstopNews that he heard at least 25 shots.
 After police arrived, one last shot followed about five minutes later, he said.